Shankslegenda/Algorithms-and-data-structure/README.md

 DFS can get "lost" down a very deep or infinite branch.
 In Java, a very deep recursion can also cause a StackOverflowError.

 E. Reflection
-Through this assignment, I learned the practical trade-offs between BFS and DFS.
+In this assignment,I learned the practical trade-offs between BFS and DFS.
 While they have the same theoretical Big-O complexity, their behavior in memory is quite different—BFS requiring a Queue and DFS relying on the call stack.

-One challenge I faced was ensuring the adjacency list was properly initialized for all vertices before adding edges, otherwise, a NullPointerException would occur.
+One challenge that  I had was ensuring the adjacency list was  initialized for all vertices before adding edges, otherwise, a NullPointerException would occur.
 Overcoming this taught me the importance of robust constructor design in data structures.